I am grateful for the time you have invested in reading what I write.

 Schools are considered as a second home for Children.
 Students spend most of the time of day in it.
 According to DISE India, only 60% of schools in India have access to Electricity!

-Electricity stats have improved in the recent past, but some parts of the country are worst.
+Electricity stats have improved recently, but some parts of the country are worst.

 Would Parents send their children to a school without the availability of necessary facilities?
 The answer is, “No.” The government of India should focus on improving the infrastructure of schools.

-Installation of whiteboards over the traditional Chalk Boards would change the look of a classroom.
+Installation of whiteboards over the traditional Chalk Boards would change a classroom look.

 Bringing these changes would motivate parents to send their children to school.
 A well-developed environment will make the learning process more productive and enjoyable.